Carnival Glory: Areas of operation

 In January 2018, Carnival Glory was the first of Carnival's ship which returned to St. Thomas since hurricanes in September 2017.

-As of May 2024, Carnival Glorys home port is New Orleans.
+As of May 2024, Carnival Glory's new homeport is Port Canaveral.

+In late March 2024, "Carnival Glory" was drydocked in Cádiz, Spain for unspecified repairs or refurbishments.
+Those measures included an expanded and redesigned casino, as well as new carpeting, mattresses, and bedside lamps with USB throughout the cabins.

-On 2 March 2023, Carnival announced that Carnival Glory will sail a 14-night transatlantic cruise from Barcelona to Port Canaveral.
-From May 2024 onward, Carnival Glory will sail 3- and 4-night Bahamas cruises from Port Canaveral, replacing Carnival Liberty.
+On 2 March 2023, Carnival announced that Carnival Glory will sail a 14-night transatlantic cruise in 2024 from Barcelona to Port Canaveral.
+She will sail from Barcelona on April 18, 2024 to Port Canaveral on May 2.
+From May 2024 onward, Carnival Glory will sail 3- and 4-night Bahamas cruises from Port Canaveral, replacing Carnival Liberty, which will go to New Orleans.

 Incidents

 On March 16, 2007, a 35-year-old male passenger jumped through a window and fell 60 ft into the water 30 mi east of Fort Lauderdale, Florida.
 He was rescued 8 hours later.

 On March 8, 2015, 21-year-old Virginia Tech student, Cameron Smook, fell overboard from a 6th deck balcony.
 Surveillance video showed Smook climb over the balcony's railing before falling into the water.
 A 6500 sqnmi search was conducted 6 mi south of Abaco Island, Bahamas.
 The United States Coast Guard along with other area vessels conducted a search, but Smook's body was not recovered.
 The cruise had departed Miami on Saturday, March 7, 2015.

 On August 19, 2015, around 16:00, or about 45 minutes after leaving Roatán in Honduras, a 65-year-old female passenger, from San Jose, California, fell or jumped overboard from the 9th or 11th deck.
 Two hours later her body was found 5 mi from Roatán.

 On October 14, 2017, at 8:15, while passengers were disembarking in Miami, 8-year-old Zion Smith, from the Bahamas, fell from the 5th floor to the 3rd floor of the Old Glory Atrium.
 CPR was started immediately and paramedics took her to Ryder Trauma Center where she later died.

 On July 1, 2018, Carnival Glory rescued a crew member who went overboard on Norwegian Getaway the day before.
 A 33-year-old male Filipino was found and rescued 21 miles north of Cuba.